Forum of Indian Leftists: IDRF controversy

 On 20 November 2002 FOIL published a report, titled 'The Foreign Exchange of Hate IDRF and the American Funding of Hindutva', accusing the India Development and Relief Fund (IDRF), an organization which raised money in the United States, of funding hate.
 The report is described as a 'careful study and analysis of more than 150 pieces of documentary evidence, almost three-quarters of which are those published by the Rashtriya Swayamsevak Sangh or RSS.'

 Separated into multiple parts, it begins by claiming the IDRF was supporting Hindutva, or the extremist Hindu ideology which has caused much of the violence between religious groups in India recently and has seen tremendous growth, much of which the RSS is responsible for, outside India over the last two decades.
 "The Foreign Exchange of Hate" asserts that the IDRF in fact has religious ties and serves as a major monetary sponsor for Hindutva organizations in India.

 The authors of the report investigated the sending of money to Indian movements that participated in the attacks of Muslims in Gujarat, India in 2002.
 The report details donations to anti-Muslim organizations such as the RSS.
-In an interview in 2002, Mathew claims he and the other FOIL members are in clear opposition to all forms of right-wing religious fundamentalist and obscurantist groups.
+In an interview in 2002, Mathew defined that he and the other FOIL members are in clear opposition to all forms of right-wing religious fundamentalist and obscurantist groups.
 Mathew states, "If there are petrodollars coming into India to fund radical Islamist groups, that needs to be investigated and stopped."

+Consequently, the US State and Justice Departments added IDRF to the list of organizations being investigated for illicit donations and money laundering after carrying out investigations.

-The report was termed as misleading Marxist propaganda by IDRF who later published a report of their own responding to the charges leveled by FOIL.
+After meeting the renowned Hindutva politician and the then Home Minister of India L. K. Advani, IDRF termed the report as misleading Marxist propaganda.
+They later published a report of their own responding to the charges leveled by FOIL.